For US customers seeking live ants

-Unfortunately, it is illegal to import ant and termite species in the United States without a license.
-US customers should read the following.
+Unfortunately, it is illegal to import ant and termite species from Canada to the United States without a license.
+US customers bear the following in mind before deciding to order.
+US customers must also email us proof of their permits if they are ordering directly, and not from any of the sources above.

 The following is excerpt from InsectNet.com